themejuice/tj/README.md

 | `vendor`  | Command to be executed when you run `tj vendor`                               |
 | `install` | Each command is executed when you run `tj install` to prepare a starter theme |

-_Below is the config that comes baked into [our starter theme](https://github.com/ezekg/theme-juice-starter)._
+Below is the config that comes baked into [our starter theme](https://github.com/ezekg/theme-juice-starter):

 ```yml
 watch: bundle exec guard